 vii.
 According to the records of the Company examined by us and information andexplanations given to us:

-a) Undisputed statutory dues including provident fund employees' state insuranceincome tax sales tax service tax goods and service tax duty of customs duty ofexcise value added tax cess and others as applicable have generally been regularlydeposited with the appropriate authorities except delay in few cases and also the companyhas not paid professional tax of Rs.
-9785 on account of pending registration process andWorks Contract Tax amounting to Rs.
-69462.
-There are no undisputed amounts payable inrespect of aforesaid dues outstanding as at 31 March 2020for a period of more than sixmonths from the date they became payable except Works Contract Tax amounting to Rs.219334.
+a) Undisputed statutory dues including provident fund employees' state insuranceincome tax sales tax service tax goods and services tax duty of customs duty ofexcise value added tax cess and others as applicable have generally been regularlydeposited with the appropriate authorities except delay in few cases.
+There are noundisputed amounts payable in respect of aforesaid dues outstanding as at 31 March 2020for a period of more than six months from the date they became payable except professionaltax amounting to Rs.
+0.23 Lakhs.

 b) There are no dues of duty of customs sales tax and duty of excise which have notbeen deposited on account of any dispute.
 The disputed dues of income tax service tax andvalue added tax which have not been deposited are as under:

-|Name of the statute ||Nature of the dues ||Amount (Rs. in Lakhs) ** ||Period to which the amount relates ||Forum where the dispute is pending |
+|Name of the Statute ||Nature of the Dues ||Amount (Rs. in Lakhs) ||Period to which the amount relate ||Forum where dispute is pending |

 |The Income Tax Act 1961 ||Penalty ||10 ||F.Y.
 2007-08 to F.Y.
 2009-2010 ||Assistant / Deputy Commissioner of Income Tax |

 |The Central Excise Act 1944 ||Service tax ||70 ||F.Y.
 2008-2009 to F.Y.
 2010-2011 ||Additional Commissioner- Central Excise and Service Tax |

-| || ||96 ||FY 2007-2008 to FY 2009-2010 ||Central Excise Service Tax Appellate Tribunal |
+| || ||96 ||F.Y.
+2007-2008 to F.Y.
+2009-2010 ||Central Excise Service Tax Appellate Tribunal |

-|Haryana Value Added Tax Act 2003 ||Value Added Tax ||171 ||FY 2009-2010 ||Deputy Excise and Taxation Commissioner |
+|Haryana Value Added Tax Act 2003 ||Value Added Tax ||171 ||F.Y.
+2009-2010 ||Deputy Excise and Taxation Commissioner |

-|Gujarat value Added Tax Act 2003 ||Value Added Tax ||4 ||FY 2011-12 ||Deputy Commissioner of Commercial Tax |
+|Gujarat Value Added Tax Act 2003 ||Value Added Tax ||4 ||F.Y.
+2011-12 ||Deputy Commissioner of Commercial Tax |

 viii.
 According to the records of the Company examined by us and the information andexplanations given to us the Company has not defaulted in repayment of loans orborrowings to financial institution and banks.
 The Company has not taken any loans fromGovernment and has not issued any debentures.

 x.
 During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us we have neither come across anyinstance of material fraud by the Company or on the Company by its officers or employeesnoticed or reported during the year nor have been informed of any such case by themanagement.

 xi.
 According to the records of the Company examined by us and information andexplanations given to us the Company has paid/provided for managerial remuneration inaccordance with the requisite approvals mandated by the provisions of Section 197 readwith Schedule V to the Act. xii.
 In our opinion and according to the information andexplanations given to us the Company is not a Nidhi company and the Nidhi Rules 2014 arenot applicable to it.

 xiv.
 According to the records of the Company examined by us and information andexplanations given to us the Company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year.

 xv.
 According to the records of the Company examined by us and information andexplanations given to us the Company has not entered into non-cash transactions withdirectors or persons connected with him.

 xvi.
 The Company is not required to be registered under Section 45-IA of the ReserveBank of India Act 1934.